antning/24_MiniProject/README.md

 3. Open ChromeDriver: After downloading, open the file, right-click the 'chromedriver' item and select 'Open with Terminal'.
 4. Locate ChromeDriver Path: Find the path to 'chromedriver' (e.g., /Users/your_name/Downloads/chromedriver).
 5. Update the Program: Open the attached program file, and replace the 'chrome_driver_path' variable on line 11 with the path to your chromedriver.
-6. Run it to web-scrape data.
+6. Run to web-scrape data.